mitsuba-renderer/nanothread/README.md

 The entire project requires less than 800 lines of header and implementation code (according to [cloc](http://cloc.sourceforge.net/)).

-Enoki is used by [Enoki-JIT](https://github.com/mitsuba-renderer/enoki-jit), which is in turn part of the [Enoki](https://github.com/mitsuba-renderer/enoki) project, hence the name.
+Enoki-Thread is used by [Enoki-JIT](https://github.com/mitsuba-renderer/enoki-jit), which is in turn part of the [Enoki](https://github.com/mitsuba-renderer/enoki) project, hence the name.
 However, this project has no dependencies on these parent projects and can be used in any other context.